jiangyigithub/my_offer/longman3000/vlog/33soap.md

 **soldier**
 `/dʒə/`
+an enemy soldier

 **sole**
+The story was published with the sole purpose of selling newspapers.

 **solicitor**
 `/sə/` `/ˈlɪ/`
 You need to see a solicitor.

 **solve**
+Charlie thinks money will solve all his problems.

 **sore**
 My arms are sore from all the lifting.

 **south**
+By now, the army was approaching from the south.

 **southern**
+a southern accent

 **space**
+He had plenty of space to study.

 **spare**
 I’ll go and see if there are any spare seats.